martinthomson/vrs/draft-thomson-elegy-vrs.md

 times.

-How many times the secret is hashed depends on the facilitators judgment of the need to find replacements.
-Hashing many more times than is expected to be necessary will ensure that replacements can be produced immediately.
+How many times the secret is hashed depends on the facilitators judgment of the need to find substitutes.
+Hashing many more times than is expected to be necessary will ensure that substitutes can be produced immediately.

 The facilitator publishes `H^n(secret)` and `n` prior to any randomness being available.